awslabs/aws-cloudformation-iam-policy-validator/README.md

 cfn-policy-validator check-access-not-granted --template-path ./my-template.json --region us-east-1 --actions "secretsmanager:DeleteSecret"
 ```

-Parses IAM identity-based and resource-based policies from AWS CloudFormation templates and evaluated CloudFormation intrinsic functions and pseudo parameters.
-Then runs the policies through IAM Access Analyzer for a custom check against a list of IAM actions.
+Parses IAM identity-based and resource-based policies from AWS CloudFormation templates.
+Then runs the policies through IAM Access Analyzer for a custom check against a list of IAM actions and/or resource ARNs.
+If both actions and resources are provided, a custom check will be run to determine whether access is granted to allow the specified actions on the specified resources.
 Returns the findings from the custom check in JSON format.
-Exits with a non-zero error code if any findings categorized as blocking, based on access granted to at least one of the listed IAM actions, are found in your template.
+Exits with a non-zero error code if any findings categorized as blocking, based on access granted to at least one of the listed IAM actions and/or resources, are found in your template.
 Exits with an error code of zero if all findings are non-blocking or there are no findings.

 | Arguments | Required |  Options | Description |
 | --------- | -------- | ---------| ----------- |